hi there, could someone please help me draft a warning for doing personal things during working hours without permission. thanks Charnelle

 From India, Salai

-Greetings.
-We would like to bring to your notice that some of our employees are involved in personal work during office working hours.
+We would like to bring to your attention that some of our employees are involved in personal work during office hours.
 We would like to address this issue.
-People working on personal tasks during official hours will definitely bring down the productivity of an individual as well as the group.
+Engaging in personal tasks during official hours can significantly reduce the productivity of both individuals and the group.
 This will undoubtedly affect the company's turnover as well.
 Individuals who intend to work on personal tasks during office hours undermine the morale and the value they hold in the company.
 There is a great level of trust that we have for our employees, and we are confident that you will not let it diminish.
 Considering these points, we kindly request your cooperation.

 Regards,